An affectionate and loyal family member, the Akita is happy to be an only dog and can be aggressive toward other dogs outside the family.

 The large size of the Akita can make him difficult to control and so is not a breed suitable for everyone.
 He has extreme strength and endurance and needs dedicated training to help him properly channel energy.
 Being an intelligent breed, however, the Akita can easily become bored with training.
 He thrives when challenged and given a job to do.

 Even though the Akita is a large, hardy breed, they have been bred for centuries as a companion in the home.
 The loyalty and devotion they display is well loved among Akita owners.
 Typically the Akita will follow you from room to room in your home, as if its only purpose in life is to protect you and keep you company.
 The Akita can, however, have aggressive tendencies.
 Usually the aggression is toward other dogs.
 They are not typically aggressive toward people, but have highly developed protection instincts and care should be taken when unfamiliar people enter your home.
 As for children in the home, the Akita will be as loyal toward them as any family member.
-Japanese mothers have been said to often leave their children alone with only the family Akita to watch over them.
 Of course, young children in general should never be left alone with any large dogs, especially when they are new to the family.

 In addition to their extreme loyalty, the Akita likes to keep very clean, and is easily housebroken.
 These two characteristics make them desirable to have in the home.
 Some have described the Akita as being almost "cat-like," as they are so clean and odorless.